Outreach services guidelines

 - Registration with the TAC to deliver outreach services, and

 - A service agreement with the Victorian Department of Health and Human Services to deliver Mental Health Community Support Services; or

 - Registration with the National Disability Insurance Agency

-The TAC can pay for Outreach Services that have been approved in writing when required as a result of a transport accident injury for clients who have psychosocial, mental health, behaviours of concern and other support needs.
-The Outreach Service includes:
+We can help pay for outreach services that have been approved in writing when required as a result of a transport accident injury for clients who have psychosocial, mental health, behaviours of concern and other support needs.
+The outreach service includes: